meisnate12/Metadata-Set-Creator/README.md

-# Plex Meta Manager Metadata Set Creator
+# Metadata Set Creator

-Plex Meta Manager Metadata Set Creator is an open source Python 3 project that has been created to create a metadata file and associated set file for a list.
+Metadata Set Creator is an open source Python 3 project that has been created to create a Plex Meta Manager metadata file and associated set file for a list.

 ## Installing PMM Metadata Set Creator